 Butner is a somewhat small town located in the state of North Carolina.
 With a population of 7,751 people and three constituent neighborhoods, Butner is the 108th largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Butner is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Butner is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Butner who work in office and administrative support (12.74%), healthcare (10.68%), and sales jobs (9.08%).
+Overall, Butner is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Butner who work in office and administrative support (13.82%), sales jobs (11.02%), and healthcare (8.92%).

-Being a small town, Butner does not have a public transit system used by locals to get to and from work.
+Butner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Butner in 2010 was $18,495, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $73,980 for a family of four.
+The per capita income in Butner in 2010 was $20,347, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,388 for a family of four.
 However, Butner contains both very wealthy and poor people as well.